Arnav-Bista/evolve/README.md

 - Genetic Algorithm
 - Simulated Annealing

-And it currently solves the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+And it currently approximates the solusions for the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).

 ### Genetic Algorithm